 Michael Thompson, PhD

-Dr. Thompson is an Assistant Professor in the Section of Health Services Research and Quality, Department of Cardiac Surgery at the Michigan Medicine.
-Prior to joining faculty, he completed his postdoctoral training in health services and policy research at the University of Tennessee Health Science Center in 2017.
+Dr. Thompson is an Assistant Professor in the Section of Health Services Research and Quality, Department of Cardiac Surgery at Michigan Medicine.
+Prior to joining faculty, he completed a Postdoctoral Fellowship in Health Services and Policy Research at the University of Tennessee Health Science Center in 2017.
 He received his Ph.D. in Epidemiology from Michigan State University in 2015 and his MPH from the University of Michigan School of Public Health in 2011.
-His research seeks to improve the value of cardiovascular care through identifying and reducing unwanted variation in care, understanding the diffusion of novel technologies, and evaluating and informing health policy.